Kitch-iti-kipi: Native American legends

 There are several purported Native American legends regarding Kitch-iti-kipi.
-However, some sources suggest that they were made up by Bellaire himself to publicize the park.
+However, some sources suggest that Bellaire himself made them up to publicize the park.

-One legend goes that Kitch-iti-kipi was a young chieftain of the area.
-He told his girlfriend that he loved her far more than the other dark-haired maidens dancing near his birchbark wigwam.
+One legend goes that Kitch-iti-kipi was the area's young chieftain.
+He told his girlfriend he loved her far more than the other dark-haired maidens dancing near his birchbark wigwam.
 She claimed she wanted to put him through a test of love and demanded, "Prove it!"
 The test of his devotion was that he must set sail in his canoe on this spring lake deep in the conifer swamp.
 She would then leap from an overhanging branch in an act of faith.
-He was to catch her from his canoe proving his love.
-He then took his fragile canoe onto the icy waters of the lake looking for her.
-Eventually his canoe tipped over in the endeavor.
+He was to catch her from his canoe, proving his love.
+He then took his fragile canoe onto the lake's icy waters, looking for her.
+Eventually, his canoe tipped over in the endeavor.
 He drowned in the attempt to satisfy the vanity of his love for this Native American maiden.
 It turned out that she was back at her village with other Native American maidens, laughing about his frivolous quest.
 The spring was then named in his memory.

 Another legend was that Native American maidens of the area would take a drop of honey on a piece of birch bark and dip it into the spring.
-This would then be presented to a young chieftain that they adored to make him true forever.
+This would then be presented to a young chieftain that they adored making him true forever.

 Another legend talks about the tamarack trees growing on the banks of the spring.
 A small piece of the bark was ground in a mortar and pestle by a local inhabitant.
-The remnants were then placed in the individual's empty pockets and were magically replaced by glittering gold at exactly midnight that night.
+The remnants were then placed in the individual's empty pockets and magically replaced by glittering gold at midnight that night.

-Other Native American legends tell of some local parents who came to the pool seeking names for their newborn sons or daughters.
-They supposedly found names like Satu (darling), Kakushika (big eye), Natukoro (lovely flower) and We-shi (little fish) in the sounds of the rippling water.
-Still other legends say the Native Americans had even attributed special healing powers to the spring waters.
+Other Native American legends tell of local parents who came to the pool seeking names for their newborn sons or daughters.
+They supposedly found names like Satu (darling), Kakushika (big eye), Natukoro (lovely flower), and We-shi (little fish) in the sounds of the rippling water.
+Still, other legends say the Native Americans had even attributed special healing powers to the spring waters.

 In 2020, a book titled The Legend of Kitch-iti-kipi, based on the legend of the spring, was published in the United States.
 The author, Carole Lynn Hare, is a member of the Sault Ste.
 Marie Tribe of Chippewa Indians.
-The short book received a positive review, described as being a wonderful introduction to Ojibwe life and mythology.
+The short book received a positive review, described as being an excellent introduction to Ojibwe life and mythology.